 What responsibilities will clients have?

-The client will be responsible for determining the status of the contractor and, once the decision is made, a procedure must be in place to correctly pass the decision and the reasoning down the contractual chain to your recruitment company and the contractor.
+The client will be responsible for determining the employment status of the contractor and, once the decision is made, a procedure must be in place to correctly pass the decision and the reasoning down the contractual chain as well as directly to the contractor.

 The client should also have a process in place to deal with any potential disagreements with the decided employment status.
 HMRC will not get involved with resolutions, and without a process in place, your recruitment business may still be liable for tax and NIC.